 With all of the different steps involved, the lacquerware can take up to 100 days before ready for export.

 Watch this video and find out where lacquer comes from.
 It is quite an experience to web right there and see for yourself how this is done.

-Here's a lacquerware from Vietnam - A beautiful lacquer box
+Here's a beautiful lacquerware box from Vietnam with Dragonfly Design

 You don't have to go to Vietnam to own a piece of lacquerware.
 This lacquer box is beautifully crafted, hand painted on its lid with a dragonfly, the Vietnamese symbol for good life and luck.